Beyond Vizing Chains: Improved Recourse in Dynamic Edge Coloring: Introduction

 \looseness=-1 It is worthwhile to note that when $\Delta = \Omega(\log n)$, recourse that depends on $\Delta$ may be reduced, by reducing the effective degree of the graph.
 One can choose a subset of colors, \emph{sub-palette} $P$, and only work with the colors of $P$, the subgraph induced by edges colored by $P$, and the new uncolored inserted edge.
 In order to successfully work on this subgraph, its induced maximum degree $\Delta' \le |P|$ should depend also on the algorithm in use.
 For instance, if the algorithm requires $1$ color more than the maximum degree then we require $\Delta' \le |P|-1$. \cite{DynamicEdgeColoring2019DuanEtal} show that by sampling $P$ such that $|P| = \ceil{B \log n / \epsilon}$, then $\Delta' \le |P|-1$ with probability of at least $1-n^{-B/2+1}$. \cite{MultistepVizing2023} shows that by sampling a few more colors, $|P| = \Theta(\epsilon^{-1} \log n \log \Delta)$, one gets that every node $v$, has an available color among the first $\ceil{(1+\epsilon) \cdot deg(v)}$ colors (assuming a total order) with high probability.

 \textbf{Our contributions are as follows.}

 \begin{enumerate} \item We introduce the \emph{shift-tree} technique, which powers a class of color-shifting algorithms for recoloring edges in order to extend a partial coloring.
 The shift-tree is defined for a partially colored graph.
 It spreads from a vertex that is adjacent to an uncolored edge, such that a path in the tree corresponds to a path in the graph over which we can shift colors by moving them from one edge to the next along the path (formally defined in Definition~\ref{definition_chain_shift} and Definition~\ref{definition_shift_tree_and_terminology}).
-This technique is interesting both for the results we derive from it (next items), and for being an unconventional approach: Most shift-based algorithms (though not all) use Vizing's approach with fans and bicolored paths.
-This new tree-based approach may spark additional variants.
+This technique is interesting both for the results we derive from it (next items), and for being an unconventional approach: Most shift-based algorithms (though not all) use Vizing's approach with fans and bicolored paths.\footnote{A path is \emph{bicolored} if its edges only have $2$ colors.
+The colors must alternate in a properly edge colored graph.} This new tree-based approach may spark additional variants.